vegaprotocol/specs/user-interface/0005-ETXN-submit_ethereum_transaction.md

 after clicking to submit an eth transaction to a connected wallet, I...

-- **could** see an indication of current gas prices compared to a recent history
+- **could** see an estimate for gas prices compared to a recent history
 - **could** see an estimated gas price for the function in question
 - **must** see prompt to check Ethereum wallet to approve transactions